AdaCore/ada-spark-rfcs/considered/rfc-oop-access.rst

 .. code-block:: ada

    package P is
-      type A is class record
+      type A is tagged record
          procedure P (Self : in out T1);
       end A;